Is It Indigestion or Heart Attack?

 What is a heart attack?

-It can be difficult to tell heartburn from a heart attack largely because the esophagus is near the heart.
-But there are differences.
+It can be difficult to tell heartburn from a heart attack, in part because the esophagus is located near the heart.
+However, there are important differences in the symptoms and causes of each.

 Symptoms of heart attack